-A much more low-key event is the Orkney boys ploughing match that takes place towards the middle of August.
+A much more low-key event is the Orkney boys ploughing match that takes place on the third Saturdy in August.
 The venue is a beach on the island of South Ronaldsay and the aim is for a boy to pull a miniature plough along the sand.
 The boy that pulls the straightest plough is the winner.
 This event is unique to Orkney.

 The enduring ties between Orkney and Norway are demonstrated yet again during the festive period when Norway gifts a Christmas tree to the people of Orkney.
 A special tree lighting ceremony takes place at St Magnus Cathedral in early December and includes the annual St Lucy Procession, as well as a performance by Kirkwall City Pipe Band.